goth-uhaul/dread-bot/README.md

 	"wikiDomain": "", // wiki URL here (i.e. dreadwiki.hijumpboots.com)
 	"graphQlDomain": "", // URL for api calls here (i.e. dreadwiki.hijumpboots.com or localhost:4000)
-	"contributorRole": "", // ID of wiki contributor role here (for /verify) "applicationChannel": "", // ID of channel to send teacher applications to here "positions": [
+	"contributorRole": "", // ID of wiki contributor role here (for /verify) "moderatorRole": "", // ID of moderator role here (for moderation commands) "applicationChannel": "", // ID of channel to send teacher applications to here "positions": [
 		// array of objects, representing teacher positions. these are in the following format: